felixnyamweya/wpsso-schema-json-ld/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 1.31.0-rc.1 (2018/09/15)**
+**Version 1.31.0 (2018/09/16)**

 * *New Features*
 	* None.
 * *Improvements*
-	* Includes the Schema JSON-LD created by the Yoast SEO Ho-To and FAQ editor blocks into the main webpage Schema markup.
+	* Includes the Schema JSON-LD created by the Yoast SEO How-To and FAQ editor blocks into the main webpage Schema markup.
 	* Added support for Schema scripts / blocks in Schema CreativeWork webpage content (Article, BlogPosting, etc.) added as a "hasPart" or "mentions" property (Pro version).
 	* Removed the Schema Review "Subject Type" and "Subject Image URL" options since these are available to Google from the "Subject Webpage URL".
 * *Bugfixes*